exactly-once/Home/content/posts/state-based-consistent-messaging.md

 }
 {{< / highlight >}}

-Guid generation scenario touches on a more general case.
+`Guid` generation scenario touches on a more general case.
 The same kind of problem exists when using random variables, time offsets or any other environmental variables that might change in between handler invocations.
-In order to handle these cases we would need to caputre additional invocation context in the event metadata (as show on the diagram) and expose utility methods on the `IHandlerContext` instance passed to the business logic.
+To handle these cases we would need to capture additional invocation context in the event metadata (as shown on the diagram) and expose utility methods on the `IHandlerContext` instance passed to the business logic.

-In summary, for the handler to be deterministic it need to operate over business state and/or additional context data that gets captured during message processing.
+In summary, for the handler to be deterministic it needs to operate over the business state and/or additional context data that gets captured during message processing.

 #### Mind the gap

 The implementation of state-based consistent messaging has some gaps that require mentioning.
-First, in most real-world applications the state version storage reqruires clean-up.
-At some point the older versions are no longer needed e.g. after `n` number of days, and should be removed.
+First, in most real-world applications the state version storage requires clean-up.
+At some point, the older versions are no longer needed e.g. after `n` number of days and should be removed.
 This most likely requires some background clean-up process making sure this happens.

-Secondly, the approach sotring the state has been chosen for it's clarity.
-It is likely that in production scenarios this might require optimizations from the storage size perspective e.g. storing state deltas instead of the whole snapshots and removing deltas for versions that already had their messages published.
+Secondly, the approach to storing the state has been chosen for its clarity.
+In some production scenarios, this might require optimizations from the storage consumption perspective e.g. storing state deltas instead of the whole snapshots and removing deltas for versions that already had their messages published.

-Finally, the decission to hide state version from the business logic might not be necessary.
-In systems using [event sourcing](https://www.youtube.com/watch?v=8JKjvY4etTY&t=180s) for representing state the state-based approach might be integrated into persistence logic.
+Finally, the decision to hide state history from the business logic might not be necessary.
+In systems using [event sourcing](https://www.youtube.com/watch?v=8JKjvY4etTY&t=180s) for deriving the state, the state-based approach might be integrated into persistence logic.

-[Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp) is one example of technology using similar approach and good case study of how some of the above problems could be solved.
+[Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp) is one example of a technology using a similar approach and good case study of how some of the above problems could be solved.

 ### Pros and cons

 We already mentioned the requirements needed for the state-based approach to message consistency.
-It's time to clarify what are advantages and disadvantages of this approach.
+It's time to clarify are the advantages and disadvantages of this approach.

 Advantages: